ubccr/xdmod-supremm/docs/supremm-architecture.md

 Job performance data in XDMoD is obtained from collection software running on the compute nodes of the HPC resource.
 The software architecture comprises three major components.

-* Metric collection software that runs directly on HPC compute nodes and periodically collects performance information.
+* Software that runs directly on HPC compute nodes and periodically collects performance information.
 * Job summarization software that uses the node-level performance data to generate job-level data.
 * An XDMoD module that enables the job-level information to be viewed and analysed in XDMoD.